-|
+| | |

 Classroom Door Window Covering

-What’s better than combining classroom safety with a gift for teachers?
+Learn how to make your own magnetic Classroom Door Window Covering!
 Every school I’ve been in has classroom doors with a window.
-These windows are to be unblocked until there is a lockdown.
-During a lockdown, those windows must be covered so a potential ‘bad guy’ can’t see in the classroom.
+Those windows must be covered during a lockdown so a potential ‘bad guy’ can’t see in the classroom.

 On most classroom doors you will see a piece of black construction paper rolled up with a paper clip.
-In a lock down situation, the teacher rolls down the paper and tapes it at the bottom.
+In a lockdown situation, the teacher rolls down the paper and tapes it at the bottom.
+I knew there had to be an easier way!

 This post contains affiliate links.
 When you purchase through an affiliate link, we receive a small commission at no additional cost to you.
 Disclosure.